 Walnut-Bottom Peach & Apple Pie is a marriage of three markedly different textured and flavored ingredients.
-They work so incredibly well together because each contributes what the other requires to give the final bake its taste, its consistency, and its aroma.
-Served warm with a big scoop of French vanilla ice cream, or chilled with a dollop of freshly whipped and sweetened cream, every layer scores big.
+They work incredibly well together because each contributes what the other requires, giving the final bake its taste, consistency, and aroma.
+Served warm with a big scoop of French vanilla ice cream or chilled with a dollop of freshly whipped and sweetened cream, every layer scores big.

 A favorite in the American South, especially South Carolina and Georgia ‘the Peach state,’ peach is a popular and classic fruit pie flavor that is notably rich and mildly sweet.
 And as it should be given the majority of U.S. peach production takes place between California, Georgia, and South Carolina.
 It may only be August, but I am in utter denial that summer is coming to a close.
 That said, I also love fall, and fall brings apples.